Gromov-Witten theory of root gerbes I: structure of genus $0$ moduli spaces: Introduction

 The paper is organized as follows.
 Section \ref{pre} contains discussions on some preparatory materials.
 In Section \ref{moduli_maps_root_gerbe} we carry out the needed analysis on the structure of the moduli spaces of twisted stable maps to root gerbes.
 In Section \ref{GW_theory} we prove results on virtual fundamental classes and Gromov-Witten invariants, in particular the decomposition conjecture in genus $0$.
-In Appendix \ref{banded_abelian_gerbes_case} we study the case of general banded abelian gerbes.
+In Appendix \ref{banded_abelian_gerbes_case} we discuss extensions of our results to banded abelian gerbes.